aakashbhadana/The-Wall/README.md

 ## Features

 * A beautiful UI
-* High Resoliution Wallpapers always
+* High Resolution Wallpapers always
 * Users can change how many wallpapers they want to be available offline per Tag
 * Downloads wallpapers automatically in background when required
 * Users can Pause or Resume automatic wallpaper change